NethServer/nethserver-webtop5/README.rst

 WebTop 5 has been split in 4 different RPMs:

-- webtop5-core: Tomcat webapp, derived from a WAR.
+- webtop5: Tomcat webapp and all third-party jars, derived from a WAR.
 It contains all jars developed by Sonicle.
 This package will be updated at each
   WebTop release
-- webtop5-libs: derived from a WAR, it contains all third-party jars.
-This package will be seldom updated
 - webtop5-zpush: ActiveSync implementation for WebTop, it contains PHP code from z-push project (http://z-push.org/)
 - webtop5-webdav: CardDAV and CalDAV implementation for WebTop, it contains PHP code from sabre/dav project (http://sabre.io/dav/)
 - nethserver-webtop5: NethServer auto-configuration for WebTop